-Breakfast can sometimes be a bit of a mixed affair in our house; Master Cook and Little Cook both love their breakfast and will scoff down plenty and I understand the benefits of it, so although I am not one to feel particularly hungry in the morning I never miss breakfast which usually consists of a small bowl of porridge with some homey and fruit.
+Breakfast can sometimes be a bit of a mixed affair in our house; Master Cook and Little Cook both love their breakfast and will scoff down plenty and I understand the benefits of it, so although I am not one to feel particularly hungry in the morning I never miss breakfast which usually consists of a small bowl of porridge with some honey and fruit.

 The two young athletes in the house are at total ends of the spectrum.
 One will always munch through breakfast and on competition day will sit down to a big hot steaming bowl of porridge.
 On the other hand the other (who can eat like a horse the rest of the day) just struggles.
 Over the years we have battled over breakfast and the need to eat cereal and last year I came to the conclusion it just wasn't worth it.
 My quest then started to look for something quick and easy and I have come up with a few alternatives which he enjoys.